 This live tracker documents VPN demand spikes around the world and provides context for these increases.

-Russian state officials and companies have allocated almost $10 million to spend on VPN technology since the invasion of Ukraine.
+Russian state officials and companies have allocated almost $10 million to spend on VPN technology since February 2022.

 This report identifies the emerging trends in VPN demand following seismic changes to how we live and work due to the pandemic.
 It will be updated regularly.